 Get the fingers working, too

-Your child probably made a lot of progress this year with her fine motor skills — things like cutting with scissors and holding a pencil.
+Your child probably made a lot of progress this year with their fine motor skills — things like cutting with scissors and holding a pencil.
 Keep those skills sharp over the summer with fun activities.
 Have your child use scissors to snip bits of colorful scrap paper to make confetti for a party.
-(She can work on it all summer until she has a big bag!)
-Or have her trace letters in wet sand.
-She can also mix cookie dough by hand or make a necklace by threading uncooked pasta tubes on string.
+(They can work on it all summer until there’s a big bag!)
+Or have your child trace letters in wet sand.
+They can also mix cookie dough by hand or make a necklace by threading uncooked pasta tubes on string.

 Write a letter